GeekyShiva/Twitter_Sentiment_Analysis-and-Graphing/README.md

 *Check the final output here *

-The live stream of the sentiments will look like this _this one is for happy_
+_The live stream of the sentiments will look like this:_

 <img src ="images/graph.png" />